Accommodation FAQs: Arriving at University

 - Why is so much importance put on the return of my inventory?

 Please note it is not possible to receive your keys before registration.
-If you plan to travel to Buckingham before registration day, you will need to make your own arrangements.
+If you plan to travel to Buckingham before registration day, you will need to make your own accommodation arrangements for any days leading up to registration.

-As a general guide, rooms are furnished with a desk, chair and deck light.
-A single bed, wardrobe set of drawers and / or shelves make up the remainder of the furnishings.
-Bedding packs are provided for new students only.
-These comprise one only fitted sheet, duvet and cover, pillow and case.
+As a general guide, rooms are furnished with a desk, chair and desk light.
+A bed, wardrobe set of drawers and / or shelves make up the remainder of the furnishings.

 - Cooking, eating and drinking utensils